marcosguida/OS-process_monitor-Linux/README.md

 3. Run the script:

 ```
-python3 monitor_processes.py
+python3 monitorar_processos.py
 ```

 The script will start monitoring running processes on the system.

 ## Contributions

-This project was developed by me.
+This script was developed by me.

 *Open for contributions*